All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Prep protein-rich snacks: Hard-boiled eggs, cheese sticks, turkey roll-ups, and protein bars can be kept in a desk or mini-fridge.

 • Front-load your meals: Eat a solid breakfast with protein and fiber before school.
-Peptide therapy makes this easier because you will not feel the need to overeat.
+Peptide therapy makes this easier because you won't feel the need to overeat.

 • Use the reduced appetite wisely: Instead of simply eating less, focus on eating better.
 Prioritize lean protein, vegetables, and whole grains in smaller portions.